-Personal collections can be used as a way for faculty to manage their own collections in both Forum and Artstor.
+Personal Collections can be used as a way for faculty to manage their own collections in both Forum and Artstor.
 Multiple users may have access to catalog items for a Personal Collection in Forum, but the target is designed to publish only to an individual user’s Personal Collection in Artstor.
-Anytime that owner logs into Artstor, they will see their Personal Collection, listed alongside any previously existing Personal Collections managed in Artstor.
+Whenever that user logs into Artstor, they will see their Personal Collection listed alongside any previously existing Personal Collections managed in Artstor.
 If items are intended for sharing with other users, the owner can create groups in Artstor and manage the visibility of their items.

 Omeka is an open source web publishing platform developed by George Mason University’s Roy Rozenzweig Center for History and New Media.
 Publishing to an Omeka target allows your Forum content to be accessed through a fully customizable interface.

 Publishing to an OAI server will allow your collections to be harvested and integrated within other environments, such as institutional repositories and discovery systems.
 OAI Targets for Discovery Vendors includes more information about publishing to an OAI server.

 JSTOR’s Open Community Collections initiative unlocks the potential of your institution’s special collections by making them freely available on the platform researchers, faculty, and students already know and use.
 To participate in this program or for more information, fill out the form and we'll get back to you shortly.

 This information applies to both republishing items and publishing items to multiple targets.
 Manage Publishing Targets includes information on how to set up publishing to these environments.